 There are many tools that are used by data analysts to produce useful information from unorganized data.

-We are living in a world where billions of Gigabytes of data is generated on an everyday basis.
-Big Data is analyzed by the companies to find out the patterns and trends so that they can offer services accordingly.
+We are living in a world where billions of Gigabytes of data are generated on an everyday basis.
+Big Data is analyzed by companies to find out the patterns and trends so that they can offer services accordingly.

 Every time we use any technology such as a shopping app, a fitness app, or any smart device, we generate a lot of data that helps companies to track our habits and likings.
-This helps companies to better understand the needs of the customer and thus producing/offering user-friendly products/services.
-Big data is not only shaping our lives but also making it better.
+This helps companies to better understand the needs of the customer and thus produce/offer user-friendly products/services.
+Big data is not only shaping our lives but also making them better.

 IoT and Big Data share a symbiotic relationship and to understand that connection, we need to know the steps involved in the overall workflow.